GeniusGeeek/fastapi-starter-boiler-plate/README.txt

 2. Install SQLAlchemy for ORM management
 ** pip3 install SQLAlchemy

-3. Install Mysql connection for python
+3. Install Mysql connection for python (note: This is a mySQL driver, you will need to install the driver for other databases you want to use that's not mySQL)
 ** pip3 install mysql-connector-python

 4. Install Alembic for Database Migrations